List of birds of Costa Rica

 Costa Rica's geological formation played a large role in the diversification of avian species.
-North America and South America were initially separate continents, but millions of years of earthquakes and volcanic eruptions eventually fused the two continents together.
-When this happened, species from the north and south poured into the land bridge that became Central America.
-Birds like the hummingbird came from the south, while birds like the jay came from the north.
+North America and South America were isolated continents, but approximately 70 million years of volcanic and seismic activity have eventually fused the two continents together through repeated advancement and reversal associated with sediment accumulation and sea level changes.
+When the remaining island arc filled in 4 to 2.5 million years ago, species from the north and south poured into the land bridge that became Central America during a climactic period of the Great American Interchange.
+Molecular phylogeny suggests that hummingbirds had been crossing to North America even in the Oligocene, while other species like the jays of genus Cyanolyca came from the north in the late Miocene, with C. cucullata later pioneering northward in reverse at time of the land bridge completion.

 Part of the diversity stems from the wide array of habitats, which include mangrove swamps along the Pacific coast, the wet Caribbean coastal plain in the northeast, dry northern Pacific lowlands, and multiple mountain chains that form the spine of the country and rise as high as 3,500 m.
 These mountain chains, the largest of which is the Cordillera de Talamanca, form a geographical barrier that has enabled closely related but different species to develop on either side of the chain.
 A good example of this speciation is the white-collared manakin of the Caribbean side, which is now distinct from the orange-collared manakin of the Pacific slope.

 In the past, higher sea levels left the mountains as highlands, and isolation again led to distinct species developing, with over thirty now endemic to the mountains, especially the Talamanca range which extends from southern Costa Rica into Panama.

 This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 63rd Supplement, published by the American Ornithological Society (AOS).
 Common and scientific names are also those of the Check-list, except that the common names of families are from the Clements taxonomy because the AOS list does not include them.

 Unless otherwise noted, all species on the list are considered to occur regularly in Costa Rica as permanent residents, summer or winter visitors, or migrants.
 The following tags have been used to highlight certain categories of occurrence: